 Email validation can be simple or sophisticated: Standard email validation assures that emails are correctly formatted while an advanced email validation Web service does that, plus exploits the latest Internet technology to help weed out bad, invalid and bogus email addresses at the point of entry.

-When you sign up for any Service Objects Free XML Trial key, you receive access to the full version of the product, plus, sample code and 24-7-365 Customer Support.
-Batch processing is also available.
+When you sign up for any Service Objects trial key, you receive access to the full version of the product, including 500 test transactions and access to our dedicated 24/7 customer support.